plasmatech8/ripple-class/README.md

 | --------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `transform: translateZ(0);` | Applied because the ripple objects use absolute positioning which requires either a set `transform` or a non-static `position`.
 Otherwise, when the element is `position: static;`, the ripple object will be created at incorrect coordinates (outside the target). |
 | `overflow: hidden;`         | Applied to prevent the ripple from overflowing from the parent.
 This is applied for convenience.
 The ripple will still work with any other overflow setting but may come with side-effects.                                                                          |

+The ripple target also needs to be either a block or inline-block display element.

 ## Development